mboyanov/SofiaTrafficScrapper/README.md

 # SofiaTrafficScrapper
-Really small Python project to scrape the sofiatraffic website for the
+Really small Python project to scrape the sofiatraffic website for the routes of all the lines.